 Depending on the behaviour you want to see from your audience you will be trying to influence them to:

-See also the GCS guide to behaviour change and communications (pdf, 660kb) published 2014 provides a common framework for all government communicators wishing to apply behavioural approaches to their work.
+The GCS guide to behaviour change and communications (PDF 660KB – published 2014) provides a common framework for all government communicators wishing to apply behavioural approaches to their work.

 The Behavioural Insights Team (BIT) applies findings from behavioural economics and psychology to public policy and services.